 Provisions for disputes are based on the best estimates available at the end of the financial year, taking into account the opinions of internal or external experts.

-In 2022, a provision of EUR 150,000 was made in the accounts of Degroof Petercam Asset Services Luxembourg S.A.
-(2021: reversal of EUR 300,000).
+In 2023, the Luxembourg division recorded a provision reversal of EUR 250,000 (2022: allocation of EUR 150,000), of which EUR 100,000 for the Bank.

-Since 30 June 2020, the Bank has provided for interest receivable as well as interest earned on loans designated by the Impairment Committee.
+Provisions for reserved interest on loans include interest receivable as well as interest received on loans designated by the Impairment Committee.

 ECLs calculated on loan commitments given and financial guarantees issued are recorded under "Provisions for commitments and guarantees given".
-The classification of impairment losses according to the different levels and the related 2022 movements are as follows (in EUR):
+The classification of impairment losses according to the different levels and the related 2023 movements are as follows (in EUR):

-Stage 1 Stage 2 Total Closing balance as at 31/12/2021 6,803 - 6,803 "Increase due to new acquisitions or new loans" 2,346 - 2,346 Decrease due to refunds or sales -4,535 - -4,535 Modifications following changes in credit risk -1,015 - -1,015 Exchange rate difference and other movements - - - Closing balance as at 31/12/2022 3,599 - 3,599
+Stage 1

+Closing balance as at 31.12.2022 3,599

+Increase due to new acquisitions or new loans 1,057

+Decrease due to refunds or sales -2,528

+Modifications following changes in credit risk -318

+Exchange rate differences and other movements -6

+Closing balance as at 31.12.2023 1,804

-Stage 1: Commitments and financial guarantees without a significant increase in credit risk since initial recognition.
+Commitments and financial guarantees without a significant increase in credit risk since initial recognition